-Robin A. Ward is originally from Newtown Square, PA, a suburb of Philadelphia.
+Robin A. Ward is from Newtown Square, PA, a suburb of Philadelphia.
 She received a B.A. in math/physics from Immaculata College in 1986 and, upon graduating, worked as an aerospace engineer for General Electric in Valley Forge, PA.
 While working for GE, she attended Villanova University and received a M.A. in mathematics in 1989.
 After working in the corporate world for seven years, Robin developed a strong interest in working in academia.Â Thus, in 1993, she began a doctoral program in mathematics education at the University of Virginia in Charlottesville, VA, and received her Ph.D. in 1997.

 Robin is an enthusiastic advocate and supporter of using the visual arts in the teaching of mathematics and the vast majority of her research, professional development, and writing reflects this passion.
-Her book, Math + Art = Fun: Activities for Discovering Mathematical Magic in Modern Art, provides children with the opportunity to put on their â€śmath gogglesâ€ť and to use the visual arts as a lens.
-View her contributions to websites and a sample lesson plan on the RUSMP Visual Arts Integration Resources page.
+Her book, Math + Art = Fun: Activities for Discovering Mathematical Magic in Modern Art, provides children with the opportunity to put on their â€śmath gogglesâ€ť and to use the visual arts as a lens to explore mathematics.
+Peruse a variety of her integrated math-art ideas and resources on RUSMPâ€™s From STEM to STEAM: Visual Arts Integration page.

-Robin currently resides in Fort Worth, TX and is married to Chris DelConte, Director of Athletics at Texas Christian University.
+Robin currently resides in Austin, TX and is married to Chris DelConte, Director of Athletics at the University of Texas.
 They have two daughters, Sienna and Sophia Arabella.Â